tldr-pages/tldr/pages/common/fastd.md

 `fastd --verify-config --config {{path/to/fastd.conf}}`

-- Generate a new key:
+- Generate a new keypair:

 `fastd --generate-key`